Macilias/react-native-camera-tflite-updated/docs/RNCamera.md

 Method to be called when text is detected.
 Receives a Text Recognized Event object.
 The interesting value of this object is the `textBlocks` value, which is an array of TextBlock objects.

+### Model Processing Related props

+Will add more details

+#### `onModelProcessed`

+Method to be called when model is processed.
+Will add more details soon.

 ## Component instance methods

 ### `takePictureAsync([options]): Promise`